-Q: How will the student, Practice Assessor and Academic Assessor know if the proficiencies have been achieved in Part 2 or are being carried forward to Part 3?
+Q: How will the student, Practice Assessor and Academic Assessor know which proficiencies have been achieved?

 A: This will be recorded in the ePAD documentation.
+Within the ePAD, a summary of achievement is presented above the list of submitted forms.